 DM: Exactly.
 It is more than that.
 So networking is very important.

-RK: Daudi, you and I and our dear friend Aga have spent countless hours in conversation.
-One of things I must give you is your mastery of communication in both Luganda and English.
-The thing that I know you do very well is deployment of language at an appropriate time and in the right context.
+RK: Daudi, you and I, and our dear friend Aga have spent countless hours in conversation.
+One of the things I must give you is your mastery of communication in both Luganda and English.
+The thing that I know you do very well is the deployment of language at an appropriate time and in the right context.
 How does one develop the skill of communicating appropriately?
 What are the principles of that?

 DM: I think the most important principle is understanding what communication is for in the first place.
-Communication is trying to reach across to someone else’s mind and tell them something.
+Communication is trying to reach someone else’s mind and tell them something.
 If you are an advocate, you are persuading them to do something.
 Right from greeting to asking for a favour to telling a story, we communicate all the time and the most important thing about communication in my mind is being understood.
 There is nothing worse than thinking that your communication should be about impressing people.
 This is commonly done by lawyers.
 When you are younger in the profession.
-But in many professions there is a jargon, buzz words, words that are used in particular circles and you want to employ as many of these as you can in order to impress.
-The moment that you do that, you realise that you lose a large chunk of the communication because people do not understand you.
+But in many professions, there is a jargon, buzz words, words that are used in particular circles and you want to employ as many of these as you can in order to impress.
+The moment that you do that, you realise that you have lost a large chunk of the communication because people do not understand you.
 It’s far more important to be understood than to impress.
-And it is very easy to impress if people can judge you by the result of understanding you than saying all these big words and leaving people in wonderment.
+And it is very easy to impress if people can judge you by the result of understanding you then saying all these big words and leaving people in wonderment.
 Or even worse agreeing with you when in fact you are not agreeing to the same thing.
-Us lawyers call that ‘common mistake’.
-I may be telling you about A, if you say yes, I believe you have agreed A yet to you it was B. Both of us walk away thinking we have agreed when in fact we have not.
+Us lawyers call that a ‘common mistake’.
+I may be telling you about A, if you say yes, I believe you have agreed to A yet to you it was B. Both of us walk away thinking we have agreed when in fact we have not.

 RK: How do you learn communication?

-DM: As I said, the first thing is try to be understood.
-There is no one who has a monopoly of the best way to be understood.
+DM: As I said, the first thing is to try to be understood.
+There is no one who has a monopoly on the best way to be understood.
 Being understood requires you to be simple.
-It requires you to use examples and to my mind there is no better way of using examples than telling stories.
+It requires you to use examples and to my mind, there is no better way of using examples than telling stories.
 And there is no better way of getting stories to stick to people’s minds than telling funny stories.
 If a story is good and funny, people will remember it.
 You and I know the Zaabwe principle very well.

 RK: Hahaha, if I may remind you, there is also Galikunsalo.
 But you go on.